 The advanced technology IOLs are used with the same safe, proven cataract surgery performed on more than seven million eyes each year.
 Current studies indicate that 98 percent of people who undergo cataract surgery have no complications.
 Significant complications are extremely rare.
 Most of the complications seen are minor infections, irritation, and inflammation—all easily treated.

-Though cataracts can severely impair your vision, Dr Alan Faulkner offers a number of options for cataract removal and lens replacement.
-He can help determine which treatment is most effective for you.
+Though cataracts can severely impair your vision, our eye surgeons offer a number of options for cataract removal and lens replacement.
+They can help determine which treatment is most effective for you.
 For more information about cataracts and cataract surgery, contact Aloha Laser Vision in Honolulu, Hawaii.

 Is cataract surgery the only way to treat my cataracts?